vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_create.md

 ```
       --all-tables                         Copy all tables from the source
+      --atomic-copy                        (EXPERIMENTAL) A single copy phase is run for all tables from the source.
+Use this, for example, if your source keyspace has tables which use foreign key constraints.
       --auto-start                         Start the MoveTables workflow after creating it (default true)
   -c, --cells strings                      Cells and/or CellAliases to copy table data from
       --defer-secondary-keys               Defer secondary index creation for a table until after it has been copied
       --exclude-tables strings             Source tables to exclude from copying
-  -h, --help                               help for create
+  -h, --help                               help for Create
       --no-routing-rules                   (Advanced) Do not create routing rules while creating the workflow.
 See the reference documentation for limitations if you use this flag.
       --on-ddl string                      What to do when DDL is encountered in the VReplication stream.
 Possible values are IGNORE, STOP, EXEC, and EXEC_IGNORE (default "IGNORE")
       --source-keyspace string             Keyspace where the tables are being moved from (required)
-      --source-shards strings              Source shards to copy data from when performing a partial MoveTables (experimental)
+      --source-shards strings              Source shards to copy data from when performing a partial moveTables (experimental)
       --source-time-zone string            Specifying this causes any DATETIME fields to be converted from the given time zone into UTC
       --stop-after-copy                    Stop the MoveTables workflow after it's finished copying the existing rows and before it starts replicating changes
       --tables strings                     Source tables to copy